pattichis/AIM/README.md

 # AIM
-This repo contains links to resources associated with AI/ML methods for medical images and videos. ???
-Add reference here ???
+This repo contains links to datasets and models associated with:

-## References
+A.S.
+Panayides *et al.*, “Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers,” submitted to

-[1] H. Jiang *et al.*, “Fast-DDPM: Fast denoising diffusion probabilistic models for medical image-to-image generation,” *IEEE Journal of Biomedical and Health Informatics*, vol. 29, 2025.
+*IEEE Journal of Biomedical and Health Informatics*, 2025.

 @article{AIinMedicalImaging,
-  title={Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers}, author={Panayides, A.S., and Chen, H. Senior Member, IEEE, N. D. Filipovic, T. Geroski, J. Hou, K. Lekadir, K. Marias, Senior Member, IEEE, G. Matsopoulos, Senior Member, IEEE, G. Papanastasiou, P. Sarder, Senior Member, IEEE, G. Tourassi, Senior Member, IEEE, S. A. Tsaftaris, Senior Member, IEEE, A. Amini, Fellow, IEEE, H. Fu, E. Kyriacou, Senior Member, IEEE, C.P.
-Loizou, M. Zervakis, Senior Member, IEEE, J.H.
-Saltz, Senior Member, IEEE, F. E. Shamout, K. C. L. Wong, Senior Member, IEEE, J. Yao, D.I.
-Fotiadis, Fellow, IEEE, C.S.
-Pattichis, Life Fellow, IEEE, M.S.
-Pattichis, Senior Member, IEEE
+  title={Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers}, author={Panayides, A. S., and Chen, H. and Filipovic, N. D. and Geroski, T. and Hou, K. and Lekadir, K. and Marias, K. and Matsopoulos, G. and Papanastasiou, G. and Sarder, P. and Tourassi, G. and

-  Smith, John and Doe, Jane},
+  Tsaftaris, S. A. and Amini, A. and Fu, H. and Kyriacou, E. and Loizou, C. P. and Zervakis, M. and Saltz, J. H. and Shamout, F. E. and Wong, K. C. L. and Yao, J. and Fotiadis, D. I. and Pattichis, C. S. and Pattichis, M. S.}
-  journal={IEEE Transactions on Something}, year={2024}
+  journal={submitted to IEEE Journal on Biomedical and Health Informatics}, year={2024}
 }